 Create a Website with HTML5 - Lesson #4

-In the last lesson we added our web page heading, formatted it with a style sheet and previewed in a browser.
+In the last lesson we added our web page header, formatted it with a style sheet and previewed in a browser.

 In this lesson we'll add our navigation device with future page links , then the main division, fill it with content, add an image and use our style sheet to format the web page elements.